 As discussed in the previous section, the margin of error for sample estimates will shrink with the square root of the sample size.
 For example, a typical margin of error for sample percents for different sample sizes is given in Table 3.1 and plotted in Figure 3.2.

 Table 3.1.
 Calculated Margins of Error for Selected Sample Sizes

 |Sample Size (n)||Margin of Error (M.E.)|

-In Figure 4.2, you again find that as the sample size increases, the margin of error decreases.
-However, you should also notice that there is a diminishing return from taking larger and larger samples. in the table and graph, the amount by which the margin of error decreases is substantial between samples sizes of 200 and 1500.
-This implies that the accuracy of the estimate is strongly affected by the size of the sample.
-In contrast, the margin of error does not substantially decrease at sample sizes above 1500.
-Therefore, pollsters have concluded that it is not worth it to spend additional time and money to bring the margin of error down below 3% or so.
+In Figure 3.2, you again find that as the sample size increases, the margin of error decreases.
+However, you should also notice that there is a diminishing return from taking larger and larger samples. in the table and graph, the amount by which the margin of error decreases is most substantial between samples sizes of 200 and 1500.
+This implies that the reliability of the estimate is more strongly affected by the size of the sample in that range.
+In contrast, the margin of error does not substantially decrease at sample sizes above 1500 (since it is already below 3%).
+It is rarely worth it for pollsters to spend additional time and money to bring the margin of error down below 3% or so.
 After that point, it is probably better to spend additional resources on reducing sources of bias that might be on the same order as the margin of error.
 An obvious exception would be in a government survey, like the one used to estimate the unemployment rate, where even tenths of a percent matter.